 (c) State whether and, if so, to what extent the debt, or each of the debts, to which the Statutory Demand relates is still due and payable at the date when the affidavit is made, and

-(d) Annex a copy of the ASIC search of the company (which must be conducted no more than 7 days prior to filing of the originating process.
+(d) Annex a copy of the ASIC extract (which must be obtained no more than 7 days before the filing of the originating process.

 3.8 The affidavits in support should be completed using Form 59.
 A sample affidavit is set out in Note 2 of Schedule 3 of the Corporations Rules.